Thailand: Tourism

 Tourism makes up about 6% of the country's economy.
-Prior to the pandemic, Thailand was world’s eighth most visited country as per World Tourism rankings compiled by the United Nations World Tourism Organization.
-In 2019, Thailand received 39.8 million international tourists, ahead of United Kingdom and Germany and received fourth highest international tourism earning at 60.5 billion US dollar.
+Prior to the pandemic, Thailand was the world's eighth most visited country according to the World Tourism rankings compiled by the United Nations World Tourism Organisation.
+In 2019, Thailand received 39.8 million international tourists, ahead of United Kingdom and Germany and was the fourth highest in international tourism earning 60.5 billion US dollars.

 Thailand was the most visited country in Southeast Asia in 2013, according to the World Tourism Organisation.
-Estimates of tourism receipts directly contributing to the Thai GDP of 12 trillion baht range from 9 percent (1 trillion baht) (2013) to 16 percent.
-When including the indirect effects of tourism, it is said to account for 20.2 percent (2.4 trillion baht) of Thailand's GDP.
+Estimates of tourism receipts directly contributing to the Thai GDP of 12 trillion baht range from 9 per cent (1 trillion baht) (2013) to 16 per cent.
+When including the indirect effects of tourism, it is said to account for 20.2 per cent (2.4 trillion baht) of Thailand's GDP.

 Asian tourists primarily visit Thailand for Bangkok and the historical, natural, and cultural sights in its vicinity.
-Western tourists not only visit Bangkok and surroundings, but in addition many travel to the southern beaches and islands.
+Western tourists not only visit Bangkok and surrounding areas; many travel to the southern beaches and islands.
 The north is the chief destination for trekking and adventure travel with its diverse ethnic minority groups and forested mountains.
 The region hosting the fewest tourists is Isan.
 To accommodate foreign visitors, a separate tourism police with offices were set up in the major tourist areas and an emergency telephone number.

-Thailand ranks fifth biggest medical tourism destination of inbound medical tourism spending, according to World Travel and Tourism Council, attracting over 2.5 million visitors in 2018.
-The country is also Asia's number one.
+Thailand ranks as the worlds fifth largest medical tourism destination in spending, according to the World Travel and Tourism Council, attracting over 2.5 million visitors in 2018, and is number one in Asia.
 The country is popular for the growing practice of sex reassignment surgery (SRS) and cosmetic surgery.
 In 2010–2012, more than 90% of medical tourists travelled to Thailand for SRS.
 Prostitution in Thailand and sex tourism also form a de facto part of the economy.
 Campaigns promote Thailand as exotic to attract tourists.
 One estimate published in 2003 placed the trade at US$4.3 billion per year or about 3% of the Thai economy.
 It is believed that at least 10% of tourist dollars are spent on the sex trade.